Lukazovic/Be-The-Hero/README.md

 - Commit your feature: `git commit -m 'feat: My new feature'`;
 - Push to your branch: `git push origin my-feature`.

-Then merge your pull request, you can now delete your branch
+Then merge your pull request, you can now delete your branch.

-> **Tip:** A simple and easy way to starting contributing with this project is by adding some words to the game.
-The file is at `./src/words.js`

 ## :pencil: Author